Beetroot Dumplings – Südtirol Recipe

 STORE the beetroot dumplings

 Frozen raw: place them on a tray and put them in the freezer.
-Once frozen, transfer them to a bag or food container.
+Once frozen, transfer them to a food bag or container.

 Frozen cooked: cook them and let them cool completely.
-Then, freeze them in an airtight container or food bag.
+Then freeze them in an airtight container or food bag.

 beetroot dumplings in freezer in freezer bags

-How to thaw the dumplings?
+How to defrost the dumplings?

-• What pairs well with dumplings?
+• What to pair with dumplings?

 butter and sage for topping dumplings

-• What are the benefits of beets?
+• What are the health benefits of beets?

-Dr. Masiero says: “Their color is due to a red pigment called Betanin, soluble in water.
+Dr. Masiero explains: “Its color is given by a red pigment called Betanin, soluble in water.
 With its high water content, it helps combat water retention.
 It contains a good amount of fiber, vitamins (C, B group), and minerals (sodium, potassium, magnesium, calcium, iron), making it an excellent mineralizer.
-Because it is rich in sulfur-containing thiocyanates, it has a detoxifying action; being rich in flavonoids, it counteracts cellular aging and inflammatory diseases.
+Being rich in sulfur-containing thiocyanates, it has a detoxifying effect; rich in flavonoids, it counters cellular aging and inflammatory diseases.
 It lowers the risk of cardiovascular diseases thanks to the presence of betaine, a molecule involved in the metabolism of homocysteine, which in large quantities can cause cardiovascular damage.
-Its 4 grams of carbohydrates per 100 grams of red beet make it useful for athletes.
-Be cautious if suffering from gastritis as it stimulates gastric juice production.
+Its 4 g of carbohydrates per 100 g of red beet make it useful for athletes.
+Caution for those suffering from gastritis as it stimulates the production of gastric juices.

 Author image